Tuesday, December 31, 2024

 Clay - Great Northern Mall, NY 31 & 481; later Macys; now Dunk & Bright; one of the few mall anchors spared from demolition for future lifestyle center for pending Micron community

 New Hartford - Sangertown Square, NY 5 & 5A; previously Hess's; later Macys; now vacant.
-Also had a Kaufmanns Home store around the corner.
+Also had a Kaufmanns Home store around the corner (pictured)

 Victor - Eastview Mall, NY 96; previously Sibleys; now Macys

-Henrietta - Marketplace Mall, NY 252 & 15A; previously Sibleys; later Macys; now Floor & Décor
+Henrietta - Marketplace Mall, NY 252 & 15; previously Sibleys; later Macys; now Floor & Décor

 Cheektowaga - Walden Galleria; previously Sibleys; now Macys

-Clarence - Eastern Hills Mall, NY 78; previously Hengerers and Sibleys; later Macys; now Niagara Emporium (local store)
+Clarence/Harris Hill - Eastern Hills Mall, NY 78; previously Hengerers and Sibleys; later Macys and Niagara Emporium (local store); now under development (we'll see how they get on)

 Amherst - Boulevard Mall, US 62; previously Jenns and Sibleys; now Macys (mall becoming Boulevard Place)